WE HOPE TO HAVE ANSWERED YOUR QUESTION, HOWEVER IF WE MISSED SOMETHING PLEASE CONTACT US.

 Q. How long will it take to be delivered?

-A. In most cases less than one week, all shipments reach destination country within 2 days but sometimes internal customs clearance and local delivery times can vary a lot.
+A. In most cases less than one week, all shipments reach destination country within a few days but sometimes internal customs clearance and local delivery times can vary a lot.

 Q. How much will shipping cost?